aadswebdesign/TailoredPress/TP_Core/Libs/Customs/README.md

 ### TP_Core/Libs/Customs

 **Note:** For what it is now and subject to change.

-**TODO** This whole package is a mess and needs an overhaul 'methods prefixed, an interface and more'.
+**TODO:** This whole package is a mess and needs an overhaul 'methods prefixed, an interface and more'.

 **Files:**
 - README.md